Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

 \section{Main Results}

-\subsection{Strong duality}
+\subsection{Strong Duality}

-Our first main result is a minimax theorem, which states that one may interchange the infimum and supremum operators in the regression problem~\eqref{eq:dro}. \begin{theorem}[Strong duality for the regression problem] Suppose that Assumptions~\ref{assmp:fullrank}--\ref{assmp:operator2} hold.
-For any $\delta>0$, the strong duality holds:
+Our first main result is a minimax theorem, which states that one may interchange the infimum and supremum operators in the \review{inverse} problem~\eqref{eq:dro}. \begin{theorem}[Strong duality for the \review{inverse} problem] Suppose that Assumptions~\ref{assmp:fullrank}--\ref{assmp:operator2} hold.
+For any $\delta>0$, strong duality holds, that is,